sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 * `.Metadata.Zone` - The zone where the VM is located.
 * `.Metadata.Tags` - The tags associated with the NodeClass.
 * `.Kubernetes.RootCA` - The Kubernetes cluster root CA certificate.
+* `.Kubernetes.BootstrapToken` - The token used for bootstrapping the node.
 * `.Kubernetes.KubeletConfiguration` - The configuration for the Kubelet.
 Optional.
 See original [documentation](https://pkg.go.dev/k8s.io/kubelet/config/v1beta1#KubeletConfiguration) for more information.
   - `CPUManagerPolicy` - The CPU manager policy
   - `CPUCFSQuota` - The CFS quota